MOJOJOJ0/bazzar.world/README.md

 - [x] ~As a user, I can see unique products and their prices~

-- [ ] As a user, I can interact with payment methods (including crypto)
+- [ ] As a user, I can interact with payment methods (including climate-friendly crypto)

 - [ ] As a user, I can see the checkout option